 Use a Direct Debit to:

 This is when you move money from one account to another.
 Direct Debits and Standing Orders are both ways you can transfer money regularly, but if you want to make a one-off payment you can make a bank transfer.

 Similar to Standing Orders, you need the receiver’s account number and sort code.
 Then, choose the date you want it to be paid and give the payment a reference number.

 Now, you could transfer money the old-fashioned way and go into a branch to do it.
 But if you bank online or via your phone or tablet you could do it in a couple of clicks.
 Our guide to online and mobile banking will explain in more detail.

-Typically, a bank transfer using 'Faster Payments', will take around 2 hours to reach a person, and in some cases they can process straight away.
+Typically, a bank transfer using 'Faster Payments', will happen immediately but may take up to 2 hours to reach a person, depending on their Bank.

 It is possible to transfer money directly to a person overseas.
 The process varies from bank to bank - but with Tesco Bank you simply visit the Customer Service Desk within participating Tesco stores.

 There's usually a charge for overseas transactions - and there's also the exchange rate to consider.

 You'll need some information from the recipient to fill out the 'Send & Receive form:

 The content on this page aims to offer an informative introduction to the subject matter but does not constitute expert financial advice specific to your own situation.
 All facts and figures were correct at time of publication and were compiled using a range of sources.